 For the small percentage of people who can tolerate grains without ill health effect, moderate grain consumption might be ok.
 The rest of us should consider the potential negative effects.

 Many people will continue to eat grains, even in light of the emerging evidence, and this is certainly their right and prerogative.
-Heck, if a person wants to eat only Cheetos and Pepsi for the rest of their life (however short it may be!), that is his decision.
+Heck, if a person wants to eat only Cheetos and Pepsi for the rest of his life (however short it may be!), that is his decision.
 My hope is just that Biblical references to grains won’t be used to justify eating processed flours and foods that are nothing like the actual grains of Biblical times.

 [Note: I've seen several other bloggers bring up this issue as well and noticed hateful and belittling comments towards the bloggers and commenters who are also Christian.
 If you don't believe in God or the Bible, this post is obviously not written to try to influence you, so please avoid any demeaning comments!]